 First, I take a look at what skin cleansers are being used.

 It's often the cleanser which is the step in a skin care regimen where a little irritation sets off the peeling.
-I always recommend avoiding foaming cleansers with sodium laurel sulfate when tretinoin patients suffer from peeling.
+I always recommend gentle cleansers and avoiding cleansers with sodium laurel sulfate when tretinoin patients suffer from peeling.

 Sodium laurel sulfate also compromises the barrier strength of the skin, and we don't want that because the skin is exfoliated by both the tretinoin and the glycolic acid.
-Toleriane Cleanser is the gentlest non-foaming cleanser for Retin A users and it actually hydrates while it cleanses.
-I have never seen it irritate someone's skin.
-Another similar option is the VaniCream Cleansing Bar.
-Some people don't feel that these products cleans their skin as well as they would like.
+VaniCream Cleansing Bar is a very gentle alternative for people with very sensitive skin.
+Some people don't feel that it gets their skin clean enough.
 For these complexions who need a pH balanced gentle foaming cleanser, I use the Extremely Gentle Foaming Skin Cleanser.
 This is the cleanser I personally use daily.